Smart Warehouse of the Future

 Today, warehouse managers are keen on analyzing historical data to predict demand as well as optimize asset utilization and warehouse capacity.
 This is where machine learning and predictive analytics aid in being proactive than reactive.
 Another use case for analytics in warehousing is to derive insights from the data obtained through sensors in an IoT network.
 Sensors or smart chips installed throughout a warehouse can yield data about each product’s availability and signal when there is a need to restock.

 Warehouses continue to operate under the constant pressure of high costs and expectations of greater operational accuracy.
 The growing need for collaborative planning, reduction in cycle times, same-day shipping, higher throughputs add to that pressure.

 The digitization of the warehouse presents an opportunity for businesses to combat these challenges with mature technologies such as Machine Learning and the Internet of Things.

-To assist enterprises through their digital transformation journey, Hopstack built a nimble and easy to use software that leverages the Internet of things to power operational visibility and intelligence in warehouses and fulfilment centers.
+To assist enterprises through their digital transformation journey, Hopstack built a nimble and easy-to-use software that leverages the Internet of things to power operational visibility and intelligence in warehouses and fulfillment centers.